Rotating black holes in Einstein-aether theory: Rotating black holes in Einstein-aether theory

-At $\theta=0$ and $\theta=\pi/2$ this equation reduces to the condition $(g^{-1}_{\rm eff})^{zz} = 0$, reflecting that $n = dz$ there, and whose solution serves as the initial data for integration of $z_H(\theta)$ from pole to equator or vice versa.
-In principle multiple solutions of $(g^{-1}_{\rm eff})^{zz} = 0$ might exist, in which case we want the outermost, having the smallest $z$, corresponding to the event horizon.
-In practice we only find one root within our coordinate domains.
-Since the $v$-$\phi$ orthogonality property fails, on the horizon the plane spanned by the two Killing vectors $\partial_v$, $\partial_\phi$ is spacelike except at the poles and equator.
-This means that away from the pole and equator there are two null directions orthogonal to this plane, corresponding to the two roots in the solution for $z'_H(\theta)$.
-However since only one orthogonal direction is null at the pole and equator only one of these roots can be the correct one.\footnote{In practice we identify the appropriate root as the one that ensures the discriminant in the quadratic above becomes positive as one integrates away from the pole or equator.
-We find the other root leads to the opposite negative behaviour, and hence an unphysical solution.
-For reasons we do not understand, numerical stability of the integration appears to requires us to integrate the negative root from the pole to the equator, and the positive root from the equator to the pole.
-The numerical solutions are then simple to find using Mathematica's {\tt NDSolve}, and interpolate precisely from the location of the horizon at the starting point of the integration to that at the end point, as determined by $(g^{-1}_{\rm eff})^{zz} = 0$.
-Attempting to integrate these in the opposite sense gives poor numerical behaviour with strong sensitivity to the initial conditions. }
+At $\theta=0$ and $\theta=\pi/2$ the normal 1-form reduces to $n = dz$, so this equation reduces to the condition $(g^{-1}_{\rm eff})^{zz} = 0$, whose solution serves as the initial data for integration of $z_H(\theta)$ from pole to equator or vice versa.
+In principle multiple solutions might exist, in which case the outermost, i.e. the one with the smallest $z$, would correspond to the event horizon.
+In practice we find only one root within our coordinate domains.
+Away from the poles and equator the plane spanned by $\partial_v$ and $\partial_\phi$ is spacelike with respect to $(g_{\rm eff})_{\mu\nu}$ so has two orthogonal null directions which correspond to the two roots in the solution for $z'_H(\theta)$.
+Only one of these null directions limits to the unique null normal at the poles and equator.\footnote{In practice we identify the appropriate root as the one that ensures the discriminant in the quadratic above becomes positive as one integrates away from the pole or equator.
+We find the other root leads to a negative discriminant, and hence to an unphysical, complex-valued solution.
+Depending on the horizon, the physical solution may be the one with the positive square root or that with the negative square root.
+For reasons we do not understand, numerical stability of the integration appears to require us to integrate the former from the equator to the pole and the latter from the pole to the equator.
+The numerical solutions are then simple to find using Mathematica's {\tt NDSolve}, and they interpolate precisely from the location of the horizon at the starting point of the integration to that at the end point, as determined by $(g^{-1}_{\rm eff})^{zz} = 0$.
+Attempting to integrate in the opposite sense gives poor numerical behaviour, with strong sensitivity to the initial conditions. }

 In figure~\ref{fig:horizons} we plot the various horizons within the coordinate domain for an example solution, the spin $j = 0.77$ solution considered in the previous section.
 For that solution the chart was taken to extend to $z_{max} = 0.78$.
 The spin-0, 1 and 2 horizons are distinct, and the curves defining them are $\theta$ dependent.
 Note that for those parameters the spin-0 horizon coincides with the metric horizon.
 In the figure we also present a similar plot for a typical solution taken from a family we construct in the next section~\ref{sec:phenobh}, where the ordering of the wave mode horizons is different, and now the metric horizon coincides with the spin-2 horizon as $c_\sigma$ is taken to vanish.
 As discussed in detail later, the spacetime geometry for this solution is close to the Kerr metric with the same spin, and the spin-0 and spin-2 horizons are close to each other and lie close to the corresponding Kerr value $0.625$.
 Interestingly for our choice of reference metric the coordinate positions, $z_H(\theta)$, of the various wave mode horizons appear to have a surprisingly weak dependence on the angle $\theta$ for all the Einstein-aether black holes we have found in this work.